 # /dev/ttyUSB0 might be different on your machine, dmesg will # likely have more information if that is the case screen /dev/ttyUSB0 115200 # If screen exits immediately, run it with sudo sudo screen /dev/ttyUSB0 115200

 After the serial console is established, apply power.
 If the ESPRESSObin boots directly to Linux, great!
 If not, some boot settings may need to be adjusted; you might see something on the order of:

 # [ .. lots of messages ..] # [ .. some errors .. ] Bad Linux ARM64 Image magic!

 From this git commit, the magic appears to be (with an updated U-Boot – for older U-Boot versions, scroll down in the commit log):

 Marvell>> setenv bootcmd "load mmc 0:1 0x4d00000 boot.scr; source 0x4d00000" Marvell>> saveenv Marvell>> reset

 Once OpenWRT boots, press

 [Enter] to get a console, and connect an Ethernet cable to the WAN port.
-If your computers reside on
+If the WAN cable connects to a

 ifdown lan) or move the address temporarily in